syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 Reference Manager Pop-up with Browse button clicked {:.caption}

 N> In the above image, the folders 3.5, 4.0, 4.5, 4.5.1 denotes the .NET Framework version.
 Based on the Framework version used in your application, you can choose assemblies from the appropriate folders.
-The Syncfusion.EJ.Web and other core assemblies like Syncfusion.Core, Syncfusion.EJ are available within these folders.
+The Syncfusion.EJ.MVC and other core assemblies like Syncfusion.Core, Syncfusion.EJ are available within these folders.

 3. Add the Syncfusion.EJ, Syncfusion.EJ.MVC, and Syncfusion.Core assemblies to your application from the following specified location.